Historic moment for broadband expansion

 The application window is not yet scheduled.
 It will not be scheduled until after the Broadband Data Collection of 2021 is complete.

 At this current point in time, these federal subsidies for broadband deployment are here for a reason.
-Whether you are from a state, city, or service provider organization, there is a grant opportunity you can leverage to help expand broadband coverage to 100% of unserved locations.
-The common goal among these grants is to provide broadband service to the most significant number of people in eligible unserved areas, especially those in rural areas.
-All are ultimately working to close the Digital Divide in America.
+Whether you are from a state, city, or service provider organization, there is a grant opportunity you can leverage to help expand broadband coverage to unserved and underserved locations across the United States and Territories.
+The common goal among these grants is to provide quality broadband service to the most significant number of people in eligible unserved and underserved areas, especially to those in rural areas.
+All these federal broadband funding programs are here to ultimately make a significant impact in closing the Digital Divide nationwide.

 So, how will your team leverage these broadband grant opportunities?